weichen1984/myproject/EDA/journal.md

 Wrote a code to parse a subtitle file in srt form to text and found MapReduce is not as fast as plain for loops

+## 3/3/2014

+Finished downloading subtitles from [subscene](subscene.com), didn't get as many extra as I expected so have to deal with what I have

+Encountered decoding/encoding problems when extracting texts to strings, created a dictionary for encoding type for each file

+Built a primary pipline (not including any parameter tweaking) but had trouble pickle the model

+Ran the model and got some results, since couldn't pickle, I got distracted from actually examining what I got